Los Angeles looks to boost ailing legal marijuana market

 They ranged from minor moves, such as tweaking a definition to match language in state law, to potentially major ones, such as limiting delivery licenses until 2025 only to businesses that meet so-called social-equity benchmarks.
 Those programs are aimed at helping operators who were arrested or convicted of a marijuana-related offense and lower-income residents who live, or have lived, in neighborhoods marked by high marijuana arrest rates.

 The city’s top cannabis regulator, Cat Packer, called the changes urgent.
-She noted the industry, along with the city, were being buffeted by the coronavirus crisis, an economic downturn and unrest over racial injustice.
+She noted the industry and the city have been buffeted by the coronavirus crisis, an economic downturn and unrest over racial injustice.
 Meanwhile, marijuana remains illegal at the federal level and big banks typically refuse to do business with pot companies because of the legal conflict between state and federal law.

 The intersection “between cannabis policy and racial injustice is clear to me,” Packer said.
 “Black and brown communities … have been disproportionately impacted, disproportionately policed, and we made a commitment to actively acknowledge those harms and address the harms of the drug war.”